tylerlong/glip-google-drive-chatbot/README.md

-# RingCentral Google Drive Chatbot
+# Glip Google Drive Chatbot

 This chatbot can notify you when there are changes in your Google Drive.